 This research project is a collaboration between Warwickshire County Council and Loughborough University’s Digital High Street Team.
 The project follows on from previous work with Department of Communities & Local Government and leading retailers in 2016.
 The aim of the project is to produce an evidence base which can be used to assess the impact of the adoption of digital technologies on towns in Warwickshire.

-The vision for this project is to provide information, which can empower local communities through knowledge of how local consumer-facing business are adopting digital technologies.
+The vision for this project is to provide information, which can empower local communities through knowledge of how local consumer-facing businesses are adopting digital technologies.
 Also it aims to map the ‘digital real estate’ for county towns by providing details of the status of adoption of digital channels.
 This study uses an innovative methodology involving real-time big data sources, provided by the project’s supporters and collaborators.
 Its analysis produces results at a very precise level.

 The work involves measuring key indicators of the economic performance of a place alongside those for digital activity using 4 dimensions: